formsandflows/PACo/Canvas components/PACo_Spinner_A.md

 # PACo_Spinner_A

-This documentation page is related to version: 3.0.0 and later
+This documentation page is related to version: 3.0.0

 Related video page: https://www.formsandflows.nl/paco/videos/paco_spinner_a/